Why Am I Topping the Golf Ball?

 How to Strike a Golf Ball

 They must also have a smooth, controlled backswing and downswing.
-At impact, the club face should be square to the ball and the golfer's weight should be shifted to their front foot.
+At impact, the golf club should have some forward shaft lean and the club face should be square to the ball and the golfer's weight should be shifted to their front foot with their head position behind the ball.

 If these things are done correctly, the golf ball will be hit in the center of the clubface and will travel on a straight path.
 However, if any of these things are done incorrectly, the ball will veer off course and the shot will be less than perfect.